-- i.
-To affirm the findings and sanction(s) imposed by the original Council/staff member. - ii.
-To reverse or modify the decision and/or sanction(s) of the Council/staff member.
-Such reversal or modification shall take place only upon a showing of clear and material error on the part of the Council/staff member and which error affected the outcome of the case. - iii.
-To remand the case to the Council/staff member.
-Cases will only be remanded based on: - A. Specified procedural errors or errors in interpretation of university policies or regulations that were so substantial as to effectively deny a fair hearing; or - B. New and significant material information that has become available and was not available previously to a person exercising reasonable diligence, which information could have affected the outcome of the proceeding.

-iv.
-To dismiss the entire case.
-Dismissal will occur only if there is insufficient information to support a finding of responsibility.
+- 9. To affirm the findings and sanction(s) imposed by the original Student Conduct Council/staff member. - ii.
+To reverse or modify the decision and/or sanction(s) of the Student Conduct Council/staff member.
+Such a reversal or modification shall take place only upon a showing of clear and material error on the part of the Student Conduct Council/staff member and which error affected the outcome of the case. - iii.
+To remand the case to the Student Conduct Council/staff member.
+Cases will only be remanded based on: - A. Specified procedural errors or errors in interpretation of university policies or regulations that were so substantial as to effectively deny a fair hearing; or - B. New and significant material information that has become available and was not available previously to a person exercising reasonable diligence, which information could have affected the outcome of the proceeding. - iv.
+Dismissal of a case will occur only if there is insufficient information to support a finding of responsibility.

-VI.
-Disciplinary files, Records & Transcript Notations
+V. Disciplinary files, Records & Transcript Notations

-a.
-Record Retention
+1. Record Retention